 Anxiety can be a helpful, healthy emotion, but when it spurs out of control it can be especially difficult to deal with.
-Following are a few techniques to help you manage your anxiety better:

-1) Understand false alarms
+1) Understand False Alarms

 Intense anxiety or a panic attack may feel like you are dying.
 It’s important to understand how such an instance may mimic a panic attack but that’s only because the brain has made you believe it’s a heart attack or an uncontrollable symptom.
 When you experience such symptoms, understand that a panic attack is only a momentary experience of intense anxiety but it does fade away and is definitely not life threatening.